green-engineering/carbon-hack-24/README.md

 ### 3. Build the container

 Execute the following `./scripts/build.sh` file to build the container.
-Ensure to run this in the root directory of the carbon hack repo.
+Ensure to run this in the root directory of the carbon-hack-24 repo.

 ```sh
 ./scripts/build.sh